amckennafoster/nbidata/docs/curation/curation.md

 #### Subject
 Enter the url for the study subject (species studied) if one exists.
 Use the [Global Biodiversity Inforamtion Facility](https://www.gbif.org/) to find the url.
-- If the subject is not represented on GBIF, use the lowest taxonomic term available and include your subject as a keyword.
+- If the subject is not represented on GBIF, use the lowest taxonomic term available and include your subject's species name as a keyword.
-- If there are many subjects, include the lowest taxonomic term that describes them all (e.g. https://www.gbif.org/species/6163 for a study on spiders in the family Thomisidae).
+- If there are many subjects, include the lowest taxonomic term that describes them all (e.g. [https://www.gbif.org/species/6163](https://www.gbif.org/species/6163) for a study on spiders in the family Thomisidae).

 #### File Description
 List the name of each file being uploaded, including the file extension (e.g. wormData.csv).
-If necessary, include a description that would help a user know what the filed contains.
-This is useful there are many files and the file names do not fully convey the contents.
+If necessary, include a description that would help a user know what the file contains.
+This is helpful there are many files and the file names do not fully convey their contents.

 This list will be used by the NBI Uploader to confirm they have the right files to upload.
-It will also be included in the Description field on the repository.
+It will also be included in the Description field on the Repository.

 #### Study Type
 Study type is how the collected data is analyzed or what it produces.
 Examples include: checklist, species survey, genetic analysis, species-area curve, etc.

 #### Locations
 General Geography
-- The General Geography locations are the islands or other land masses, please choose as appropriate to your study.
+- The General Geography locations are the islands or other land masses, please choose as appropriate to the study.

 Specific Locations
 - The second set of locations are more specific.
 If your study had more than six specific locations, add additional specific locations as keywords in the free text keyword box.
 However, please do not enter more than 10 total specific locations.